 The Indigenous Education PD Facilitators assist in developing and maintaining relationships with First Nations, Métis, and Inuit Elders, Knowledge Keepers and Cultural Advisors, including following local cultural protocols and sharing Indigenous education expertise for members, locals and various subgroups.
-Teachers interested in becoming an Indigenous Education PD Facilitator should send a letter of interest and resumé to Melissa Purcell, Executive Staff Officer, Indigenous Education at melissa.purcell@ata. ab.ca.
-More information can be found on the Association's webpage (www.teachers.ab.ca) under My ATA > Professional Development > Indigenous Education and Walking Together > Becoming an Indigenous Education PD Facilitator.
+Teachers interested in becoming an Indigenous Education PD Facilitator should send a letter of interest and resumé to walkingtogether@ata.ab.ca.
+For more information visit www.teachers.ab.ca > Advocacy > Volunteering for field work > Interested?
+Fill in the application to join the Association Professional Development Corps.